Shozye/MyRepository/Nice code/Clearcode Entry Test/Readme.md

 testlog.txt - File, that creates after running tests.py.
 You can check info about every test.
 What was expected output of this test, what was returned from calculate function, and others.

+handtests.py - Python file with hand tests to calculate

 /images - Folder with images to this readme.

 ## Calculate Algorithm <a name = "algorithm"></a>